 Learn how to trigger an Automate task when a specific operation is performed on a SQL or Oracle database.
-Ricky Wilcox, Presales Engineer, gives you a guided tutorial on how to use the database trigger in Automate.
+This guided tutorial shows how to use the database trigger in Automate.
 In this video you’ll learn how to:

 - Configure the database trigger settings and enable notifications